SVCE-ACM/A-December-Of-Algorithms-2023/README.md

 ### December 24 - Golden Rule Violation

    #### Problem Statement
    Mark loves to arrange things in order.
-Mark sticks to his “Golden rule” that every set of numbers must be in ascending order.
+Mark sticks to his “Golden Rule” that every set of numbers must be in ascending order.
 Unfortunately, that is not always the case.
 Mark defines a “violation” as a situation when a smaller number comes after a larger number in the set, which violates the ascending order.
-Given a set of integers, help Mark to find out the total number of such violations.
+Given a set of integers, help Mark find out the total number of such violations.

    <p align="center"><img src="https://github.com/SVCE-ACM/A-December-Of-Algorithms-2023/assets/153520105/6994ba7f-3f00-45e8-ac01-da88f4e4da94"></p>